muxinc/mux-java/docs/MetricsApi.md

 <a name="listInsights"></a>
 # **listInsights**
-> ListInsightsResponse listInsights(METRIC_ID, measurement, orderDirection, timeframe)
+> ListInsightsResponse listInsights(METRIC_ID).measurement(measurement).orderDirection(orderDirection).timeframe(timeframe).execute();

 List Insights

 Returns a list of insights for a metric.
 These are the worst performing values across all breakdowns sorted by how much they negatively impact a specific metric.

 ### Example
 ```java